pcal43/mob-filter/CONFIG.md

 put blanket exclusions at the top of your rules list like this:
 ```
 {
-  rules: [
+    "rules" : [
         {
-       name: 'If we're in the nether, allow the spawn and ignore later rules.',
+            "name" : "If we're in the nether, allow the spawn and ignore later rules.",
-       what: 'ALLOW_SPAWN',
+            "what" : "ALLOW_SPAWN",
-       when: {
+            "when" : {
-         dimensionId: ['minecraft:nether']
+                "dimensionId" : ["minecraft:nether"]
             }
         },
         {
-      name: '...but everywhere else, disallow all spawns above sea level',
+            "name" : "...but everywhere else, disallow all spawns above sea level",
-      what: 'DISALLOW_SPAWN',
+            "what" : "DISALLOW_SPAWN",
-      when: {
+            "when" : {
-         blockY: ['MIN', '62']
+                "blockY" : ["MIN", 62]
             }
         }
+    ]
 }
 ```